 Your Mt Baw Baw adventure is merely a 2.5 hour drive from Melbourne, 1 hour from the heart of Gippsland, and 2 hours from the Mornington Peninsula.
-Don’t rely on your GPS!
-Some GPS systems don’t have some roads recorded correctly.
 Please ensure that you arrive with half a tank of fuel, there is NO Petrol station at Mt Baw Baw.
-In the white season if your vehicle requires diesel we recommend to fill up with Alpine Diesel before entering the mountain.
+In the white season if your vehicle requires diesel we recommend you purchase and anti-gel from an auto shop.

 In the White Season, it is a legal requirement to carry wheel chains for your car.
 You can get chains at the bottom of the Mountain just as you enter the Resort and they will fit them for you if you wish.
 Wheel chains can also be hired from Erica and Neerim South.

 Option 1 – Mt Baw Baw Tourist Road

 A beautiful drive through the National Park then up narrow and windy roads to Mt Baw Baw.
 Travel time from Melbourne CBD is 2.5 hours.